Skip to Main Content

 Why Concrete Sinks

-• Improperly poured or mixed concrete during construction
+• Improperly poured or mixed concrete during construction can compromise the durability of the concrete itself.

-When to Lift Concrete
+When It’s Time to Lift Concrete

-It is more than just an eyesore if your driveway, pool deck, or sidewalk is sunken, cracked, or uneven.
+It’s more than just an eyesore if your driveway, pool deck, or sidewalk is sunken, cracked, or uneven.
 If left untreated, your concrete can become a dangerous hazard, resulting in trips and falls.

 This is why it is so important to lift and stabilize your sunken or damaged concrete.
 So, if you notice cracks in your concrete, unevenness, and especially sunken slabs, then it is time to consider hiring a professional to lift your concrete.